dkilcy/saltstack-base/README.md

 ![Lab](notes/20180310_231645.jpg)

-The MintBox2 machines are the Salt masters running CentOS 7 with the MATE desktop.
+The MintBox2 machines are Salt masters running CentOS 7 with the MATE desktop.
 They are also referred to as the **workstation** machines.
 They are also the PXE servers, yum mirror, and NTP servers.

-The Supermicros are the Salt minions running CentOS 7.
-These have the Salt minion installed.
+The Supermicros are Salt minions running CentOS 7.

 ##### Network infrastructure